aspose-slides/Aspose.Slides-Products/slides/en/cpp/_index.md

 - **Powerful features and functionality**: Aspose.Slides for C++ provides a rich set of features and functionality for working with PowerPoint presentations, such as creating and modifying slides, adding and editing shapes, text, images, animations, transitions, charts, tables, and other elements, applying themes and layouts, inserting audio and video, exporting and printing presentations, export to video, and much more.
 - **AI**: Now includes AI-powered translation support through integration with external language models—enabling automatic, multilingual presentation workflows.
 - **High performance and quality**:  Aspose.Slides for C++ delivers high performance and quality results for processing PowerPoint presentations.
 You can process thousands of presentations in minutes, without compromising the fidelity and accuracy of the output.
-- **Free trial and licensing options**: Aspose.Slides for C++ offers a free trial version that you can download and use for 30 days, without any limitations.
-You can also choose from various licensing options that suit your needs and budget, such as developer, site, OEM, and cloud licenses.
+- **Free trial and licensing options**: Aspose.Slides for C++ provides a free trial version that you can download and use for evaluation.
+The evaluation version has certain limitations, while a temporary license removes these limitations for 30 days.
+You can also choose from various licensing options depending on your needs and budget, including developer, site, OEM, and cloud licenses.
 {{% /blocks/products/pf/feature-page-section %}}
 <!--Feature-section Start-->